preparedfordisaster/preparedfordisaster/README.md

 ## How to use Heroku Scheduler within our application

 Heroku Scheduler will automatically check all the plans within the database once a day to see if you have a scheduled reminder.
 If you do it will send you an email and then reset your reminder date to your next scheduled reminder.
-In order to personalize how often you are reminded, when you initially post your plan you must change the reminderFrequency and specify the interval of days between reminder emails.
+In order to personalize how often you are reminded, when you initially POST your plan you must change the reminderFrequency and specify the interval of days between reminder emails.
 If you do not set the reminderFrequency there is a default setting of 91 days or about three months.

 In order to set your initial reminderDate to a day other than the day at which you POST your plan, you must specify the date within the initial POST request such as the example below:
 ```